Wool Overcoat

 Key winter pieces: Belted wool coat, fitted cashmere V-neck, high-waisted wool trousers, knee-high boots

-Draw attention upward with volume and texture on top, and keep the lower half streamlined.
-A chunky cable-knit sweater or a statement scarf naturally balances your silhouette.
+See the Hourglass Capsule Wardrobe →Pear shapes draw attention upward with winter volume and texture on top while keeping the lower half streamlined.
+A chunky cable-knit sweater or a statement scarf naturally balances the silhouette through layering season.
 Dark-wash lined jeans and slim-cut wool trousers in charcoal or navy create a clean line from waist to ankle.
+The capsule oversized chunky knit plus a structured blazer-coat widens the shoulders visually under winter layers.

 Key winter pieces: Oversized chunky knit, structured blazer-coat, dark slim trousers, statement scarf

-Long vertical lines work wonders in winter layers.
+See the Pear Capsule Wardrobe →Apple shapes work long vertical lines through winter layers.
 A waterfall coat that falls past the knee creates one long line from shoulder to hem.
 V-neck cashmere sweaters elongate the torso.
-Monochromatic dark outfits in charcoal or navy give a naturally streamlined look without any effort.
+Monochromatic dark outfits in charcoal or navy give a naturally streamlined look without effort.
+The capsule long waterfall coat plus a V-neck cashmere and monochrome dark layers is the apple-friendly winter formula.

 Key winter pieces: Long waterfall coat, V-neck cashmere, monochrome dark layers, structured ankle boots

-Winter is your season for creating shape with layers.
+See the Apple Capsule Wardrobe →Rectangle shapes create curves with winter layers.
 A belted puffer jacket or a faux-fur vest adds dimension at the waist and bust.
 Textured knits with cables or ribs add visual interest to a straight frame.
-Try wide belts over coats to create a waistline that summer clothes sometimes miss.
+Wide belts over coats create a waistline that summer clothes sometimes miss.
+The capsule belted puffer plus a cable-knit sweater and wide belt is the rectangle-friendly winter outfit.

 Key winter pieces: Belted puffer jacket, faux-fur vest, cable-knit sweater, wide belt

-Balance broader shoulders by adding volume below the waist.
+See the Rectangle Capsule Wardrobe →Inverted triangles balance broader shoulders by adding volume below the waist.
 Raglan-sleeve coats soften the shoulder line compared to structured shoulders.
 A-line midi skirts and wide-leg wool trousers create proportion at the hip.
-Avoid shoulder-padded coats and puffy sleeves, which widen the upper body.
+Skip shoulder-padded coats and puffy sleeves, which widen the upper body.
+The capsule raglan wool coat plus an A-line midi skirt and wide-leg trousers is the inverted-triangle winter uniform.

 Key winter pieces: Raglan wool coat, A-line midi skirt, wide-leg trousers, V-neck layering